mtarslann/Unix_OS_Level_Work/README.md

-# Unix_OS_Level_Work
+# Linux_OS_Level_Work
-### Unix Threads, Synchronization,Deadlock and Starvation Implementation
+### Linux Threads, Synchronization,Deadlock and Starvation Implementation

 ##### This project coded to carry out these conditions ( More details in pdf file ):
-  Implement a C program that is explained below using Unix.
+  Implement a C program that is explained below using Linux(Antergos).
 You should implement a multi-threaded program that operates files that are filled with random numbers.
 Your program requires three types of threads:

         A. Cutting and Pasting threads.
         B. Prime number removing threads.